-To start using 46elks to send a text messages you will need to purchase some credits.
-The minimum purchase is 10 EUR, which is more than enough to get started.
+- Purchase some credits.
+(The minimum purchase is 10 EUR, which is more than enough to get started.)

 Now you can run your code.
 If you are using the terminal it will look like this:

 If successful, you should expect a result similar to this:

 The basic API request to send an SMS must contain these three key:value pairs which are